Step-by-Step Instructions On How To Lose Your Job

 But did she really?

 By the way, it might come handy to know, that our mind does not make a distinction between what we consider a powerful, useful, ‘good’ emotion and a negative, damaging, ‘bad’ one!
-It only makes a distinction between a powerful and a weak, powerless emotion, always choosing to go with the powerful one!
+It only makes a distinction between a powerful and a weak, powerless emotion, always choosing to act on the powerful one!

-I hope that you are beginning to understand what has really happened in Maggie’s case.
+Maggie’s story can then be easily explained.
 She got exactly, precisely what She Wanted!
 The first mistake she has made was to start with a statement of that, which she did not want to happen (“I do not want to lose my job.”).
 She then amplified it by the pictures of her actually going through it and as the final aspect she added the powerful emotion of Fear to it!
-And bingo!
+In that moment, reinforced many times a day by continuous repetition it had to eventually lead to it becoming her reality.

 Now, I know that some of you will say, if it was so simple and so obvious, why have those people done that to themselves?
 Well, the answer is simple as well: